foundry-rs/book/src/forge/debugger.md

 $ forge run --debug src/SomeContract.sol --sig "myFunc(uint256,string)" 123 "hello"
 ```

-Additionally, test files can also be debugged in the same way.
+You can also specify raw calldata using `--sig` instead of a function signature.

 If your source file contains more than one contract, specify the contract you want to debug using the `--target-contract` flag.